Azure/azure-quickstart-templates/201-decrypt-vmss-windows/README.md

 AzureDiskEncryption for VMSS is currently in preview.
 Consuming this feature requires enabling the preview feature on the subscription and setting up a key vault with 'EnabledForDiskEncryption' access policy using the Azure powershell cmdlets below
 1. Set-AzureRmKeyVaultAccessPolicy -ResourceGroupName <rgName> -VaultName <vaultName> -EnabledForDiskEncryption"
 2. Register-AzureRmProviderFeature -FeatureName "UnifiedDiskEncryption" -ProviderNamespace "Microsoft.Compute"
-3. Wait 10 min till state transitions to 'Registered'
+3. Wait 10 min until state transitions to 'Registered'
 4. Register-AzureRmResourceProvider -ProviderNamespace Microsoft.Compute